|

 Resident Species

-• Northern pike fishing is really good now as fish disperse to summer feeding areas.
+- Northern pike are done spawning and should be nice and hungry.
 The Kuzitrin and Pilgrim Rivers near Nome are good spots, as are the many sloughs and off-channel oxbow lakes of the larger Kobuk, Selawik, and Noatak Rivers.
+Watch the new ADF&G video, How to Fish for Northern Pike, for helpful tips on tackle and technique.

 Emergency Orders